 According to all this information, the system can determine the size at once.
 The algorithm is based on the sizes in the database that were previously chosen by people with the same measurements and whether they returned the product or not.Asos managed to achieve a triple benefit:

 - Increase of purchases by 300% using a chatbot

 - Returns reduction by recommending the right size

 - Increased customer experience when the risk of getting the wrong size is minimized

 Uniqlo: Voice-Activated Search Assistant for Sales StimulationUniqlo is a famous Japanese retailer of casual clothes loved by people all around the world.
 Recently, they have launched a Uniqlo IQ app that provides a voice concierge service for customers.
 Users can search the items making queries by voice, text, or images.
 The digital assistant is able to recommend outfits for any occasion, using personal information, past customer’s behavior, and even daily horoscopes.
 With these recommendations, customers are directed to the nearest store where they can buy all the clothes.

 Whether you feel that your business is suffering from decreasing sales, customer churn, big losses from shipping and returns, and at the same time your team tries their best at retaining customers and attracting new ones, it may be a turning point for you to switch to Machine Learning!

-Machine Learning in eCommerce industry can help you understand your audience better to make marketing more targeted, reduce operational costs, and give discounts without cutting margins.
+Machine Learning in the eCommerce industry can help you understand your audience better to make marketing more targeted, reduce operational costs, and give discounts without cutting margins.

-It makes little sense to go on collecting data about your customers, without analyzing it.
+We gave you 11 actionable Machine Learning use cases of where you can implement ML now, and see the results in the near future.It makes little sense to go on collecting data about your customers, without analyzing it.
 We can help you find a better usage of the data to enhance customer experience and increase your profits!

-Inspired with ML Use Cases and want to implement them to your system?
+Inspired with ML Use Cases and want to implement them in your system?Contact Us